zipzapzup/Exercise_Python_Kelvin/README.md

-# Repository for exercising basic functionality of python3
+# Python 3

-My own personal exercise.
+My own personal exercising activities and recap of python3.